AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ---
 title: Prevent and respond to a security incident
 description: Learn about best practices for avoiding and responding to security incidents in your Adobe Commerce on cloud infrastructure project.
-role: Admin, Developer, Leader, User,
+role: Admin, Developer, Leader, User
 feature-set: Commerce
 feature: Best Practices
 ---